theforeman/foreman-documentation/guides/README.md

    On SELinux enabled systems, run this command:

 	rm -rf guides/build && podman run --rm -v $(pwd):/foreman-documentation:Z foreman_documentation make html

-## Reading or Publishing

-We do not publish the content yet to prevent users confusion, however this section will cover steps required to publish the content.
-We should make sure that only the last stable version of the HTML document is indexed by search engines, old and nightly builds should not be indexed.
-All PDFs should be available for download though.

 ## Disabling the linkchecker for a specific URL pattern